Anurag96/NodePractice/README.md

 })
 -----------------------------------------------------------------------------------------------
 // readFile() is used to read data from file.
-// It takes 2 parameters, filename | CallBack function -> err & data
+// It takes 2 parameters, filename | CallBack function

 fs.readFile('hello.txt',(err, data)=>{
     if(err)throw err;